storesafe/cordova-sqlite-storage/README.md

          <plugin name="Geolocation" value="org.apache.cordova.GeoBroker"/>
          <plugin name="Device" value="org.apache.cordova.Device"/>

+Before building for the first time, you have to update the project with the desired version of the Android SDK with a command like:

+    android update project --path $(pwd) --target 15

+(assume SDK 15, use the correct desired Android SDK number here)

 ### Quick test

 Make a change like this to index.html to run a small test program to verify the installation is OK: